oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 #### VMware Tanzu Kubernetes Grid (TKG)

 Tanzu Kubernetes Grid (TKG) is a managed Kubernetes Service that lets you quickly deploy and manage Kubernetes clusters.
-The WebLogic Kubernetes
-Operator and Oracle WebLogic Sever are fully supported and certified on VMware Tanzu Kubernetes Grid Multicloud 1.1.3 (with vSphere 6.7U3).
+The WebLogic Kubernetes Operator and Oracle WebLogic Server are fully supported and certified on VMware Tanzu Kubernetes Grid Multicloud 1.1.3 (with vSphere 6.7U3).

 TKG support and limitations: